 The field of rearing insects for human food and animal feed is new.
 There are many challenges in bringing insects on the market.
 How can we rear insects in a sustainable way with low environmental impact and contributing to a circular economy?
 What type of production design and facilities are needed to farm the insects in an optimal way?
-The Summer School will address the entire chain from genetics to farming, handling/logistics, processing, marketing and consumption.
+This Summer School will address the entire chain from genetics to farming, handling/logistics, processing, marketing and consumption.

-|Rating||4.8 (scale 1 to 5), 2019 edition
+Rating: 4.8 (scale 1 to 5), 2019 edition

 Programme and topics

-- Insect rearing and processing
+- Rearing and processing

-- Insects for food, feed and cosmetic industry
+- Food, feed and cosmetic industry

-- Insect and food safety, legislation
+- Food safety, legislation

-- Insects and consumers, marketing and promotion
+- Consumers, marketing and promotion

 The course leader is prof.dr.ir.
 A (Arnold) van Huis, former Wageningen University, Laboratory of Entomology.